Adak Island: Transportation

 There are approximately 16 mi of paved and primitive roads on Adak, all privately owned by the Aleut Corporation.

 Flora

 The Aleutian shield fern is an endangered species found only on this island.

+Adak National Forest is a small copse on the island jokingly referred to as a national forest.

 Geology

 Adagdak and Mount Moffett volcanoes are located on Adak.
 The igneous rock type adakite is named after Adak.